centreon/centreon-plugins/docs/en/user/guide.rst

 The following error means: SNMP access is working but you can't retrieve SNMP values.
 Very possible reasons:

-* SNMP value is not set yet (can be happened when a snmp server is just started)
+* SNMP value is not set yet (can be happened when a SNMP server is just started).
-* SNMP value is not implemented by the constructor
+* SNMP value is not implemented by the constructor.
-* SNMP value is set on a specific Firmware or OS
+* SNMP value is set on a specific firmware or OS.

 Seems that process check is not working well for some arguments filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In SNMP, there is a limit in argument length of 128 characters.
 So, if you try to filter with an argument after 128 characters, it won't work.
-It can happen with java arguments.
+It can happen with Java arguments.
 To solve the problem, you should prefer a NRPE check.

 Can't access in SNMP v3
 ^^^^^^^^^^^^^^^^^^^^^^^

 First, you need to validate SNMP v3 connection with snmpwalk.
 When it's working, you set SNMP v3 options in command line.
-The mapping between 'snmpwalk' options and centreon plugin options:
+The mapping between 'snmpwalk' options and "centreon-plugins" options:

 * -a => ``--authprotocol``
 * -A => ``--authpassphrase``